taehoryu/arepo-tutorial/source/Session6.rst

 or you can use a Jupyter notebook file ``ic_MS.ipynb``.

-then you can see the following (or similar) messages on display,
+Then you can see the following (or similar) messages on display,

 .. code-block:: console